 Avoid: Dairy products

-This might come as a surprise to you but dairy products like milk, cream and cheese aren’t recommended.
+This might come as a surprise to you but dairy products like milk, cream and cheese are some of the foods to avoid during periods.
 They are high in arachidonic acid which can act as a trigger for menstrual cramps.

 Avoid: Fried foods